 What was perhaps my most poignant experience was with an author with whom I disputed the most, who in turn gave me the most touching and lengthy tribute I have ever received.
-A comparative literature specialist and biographer, he contracted an aggressive form of cancer just after having received the Pen Award in Italy.
+A comparative literature specialist and biographer, he contracted an aggressive form of cancer just after receiving the Pen Award in Italy.
 So at the beginning of production we squabbled and squabbled, both equally convinced we were correct.
 Then he became too ill to work and turned over the entire project to me, in writing, expressing his utmost confidence in my work and any changes I wished to make.
 This I did.
 Even the designer gave me free rein after designing the armature of the book.
-Well, before the author died (we hurried through production), his book had outsold any in its esoteric genre, reaching "plus 40,000" on the amazon.com Web page.
+Well, before the author died (we hurried through production), his book had sold more than "plus 40,000" on Amazon alone.
 So my author died happy, his illness surrounded by two stunning achievements.
-He was 86 when he died.
+He was 86.

 Back to the basics, another pet peeve of mine is unnecessary personification, as in "The job needs to be quick," for example, or "Health needs to be a top priority."
 Inanimate nouns don't need.
 People do. [more on this later]

 To continue the saga of the range of my assignments, this one wins the award for abstruseness and eccentricity.

 I had received four fairly conventional projects from an employer when a fifth request came in.
 A document that had been through several incarnations was now in first layouts and required editing of internal cross-references, which were now inaccurate since for any number of reasons that sometimes do occur in the publishing world, there were several versions of not only the page proof but also of the articles within the document.

 I named this assignment my Treasure Hunt, because I felt so triumphant each time I scored a correct new reference.